Brandon DL Marshall, PhD

-Brandon is an Associate Professor of Epidemiology at the Brown University School of Public Health.
-He received a Ph.D. in epidemiology from the School of Population and Public Health at the University of British Columbia.
-During his doctoral training, he also worked at the British Columbia Centre for Excellence in HIV/AIDS.
-In 2011, he completed postdoctoral training at the Columbia University Mailman School of Public Health.
-Broadly, his research focuses on HIV/AIDS, substance use epidemiology, and the social, environmental, and structural determinants of health of urban populations.
+My name is Brandon Marshall (he/him), I am an Associate Professor of Epidemiology at the Brown University School of Public Health and the Founding Director of the People, Place & Health Collective.
+I received a PhD in epidemiology from the University of British Columbia’s School of Population and Public Health.
+In 2011, I completed postdoctoral training at the Columbia University Mailman School of Public Health.
+My research focuses on substance use epidemiology, infectious diseases, and the social, environmental, and structural determinants of health of urban populations.

 Associate Professor of Epidemiology